AFSHINFTH/Interactive-Data-Visualization/README.md

 Storytelling Visualizations: Explore the creation of visually compelling and interactive storytelling visualizations.
 Provide frameworks or templates that guide users in crafting narratives, presenting data-driven stories, and incorporating multimedia elements.

-Accessibility and Responsiveness: Emphasize accessibility and responsiveness in data visualization tools and libraries.
-Ensure compatibility with different screen sizes, support for assistive technologies, and adherence to best practices for inclusive design.

 Contribution Guidelines: